 We evaluated digital assets for impairment by using publicly traded prices of Bitcoin and other crypto assets in order to determine the fair value of digital assets.
-During 2020 and 2019, impairment charges of \$2.4 million and \$1.7 million, respectively, were recorded in our consolidated statements of operations and comprehensive income (loss).
+During 2019 and 2018, impairment charges of \$1.7 million and \$5.6 million respectively, were recorded in our statement of operations.
+During the first six months of 2019 and 2018, impairment charges of \$1.9 million and \$0.8 million respectively, were recorded in our statement of operations.

-The table below outlines the value of our digital assets based on publicly available rates as well as the book
+The table below outlines the value of our digital assets based on publicly available rates as well as the book value